substrate-asia/hackathon-2023-winter/projects/19-AIDot/README.md

 * AI Control Panel to create, train, modify, and manage AIDot chat bots.
 * Account management.
 * Connect with AI through RPC APIs.
+* $DOT subscription-based model for AIDot usage.
+* Login/Purchase plan with AcalaEVM Testnet, Moonbeam Testnet.

 ## Items Planned to be Completed *After* the Hackathon

-* $DOT subscription-based model for AIDot usage.
 * Pull and combine resources from multiple LLMs.
 * Integrate decentralized oracles into AIDot as data sources.
 * Optimize AIDot for even higher accuracy and performance.